 Loosen the jam nut on the regulator inlet (counterclockwise), and engage the jam nut fully to the large nut on the bent tube.
-Using a torque wrench and an %" open end wrench hold the large nut on the regulator end of the bent tube and tighten the jam nut see "Torque Specs" starting on page APNDX-19.
+Using a torque wrench and an %" open end wrench hold the large nut on the regulator end of the bent tube and tighten the jam nut.
+See "Torque Specs" module.

-27) Ensuring the O-ring is in place, use a torque wrench with a 1 %" socket and an extension to tighten the regulator mount nut to see "Torque Specs" starting on page APNDX-19.
-Next, using a torque wrench with an 1⁄2 adapter, torque the bent tube nut to the side block see "Torque Specs" starting on page APNDX-19.

-28) Attach the whisker to each side of the face port retainer using the screws, zinc anodes or kidney plates and spacers, Stainless steel shells ONLY use Loctite® 248 or equivalent medium strength thread locker.
-Using a torque wrench with a flat blade screwdriver adapter, carefully torque these screws see "Torque Specs" starting on page APNDX-19.
+- 27) Ensuring the O-ring is in place, use a torque wrench with a 1 %" socket and an extension to tighten the regulator mount nut.
+See "Torque Specs" module.
+Next, using a torque wrench with an 1⁄26" adapter, torque the bent tube nut to the side block.
+See "Torque Specs" module. - 28) Attach the whisker to each side of the face port retainer using the screws, zinc anodes or kidney plates and spacers, Stainless steel shells ONLY use Loctite[®] 248 or equivalent medium strength thread locker.
+Using a torque wrench with a flat blade screwdriver adapter, carefully torque these screws.
+See "Torque Specs" module.